D2KLab/recsys18_challenge/README.md

 ```

 ### Creative track
 mpd_uri_topics and spotify_uri_features.pickle are pickle files containing features extracted from song lyrics such as the dominant topics, the emotions, the style and so on.
-They can be used in the RNN by using the argument --lyrics.
+They can be used in the RNN by using the argument `--lyrics`.

 ## RNN